 36. 2002 - Bindaree

 The year the Handicapper should have been shot for allowing a horse who had never jumped a fence in the UK and a couple of very dodgy novices to get a run at the expense of horses with winning form over the unique National fences.
 For shame.

 Down the list purely for the death of the Gold Cup winner Alverton at Bechers which spoilt an otherwise exciting renew

 It must be galling for the Aintree executive so often the butt of criticism for the severity of the fences to be criticised this year for going too far the other way.
-This is certainly the "softest" National on record with the fences looking at their flimsiest as the class of 1992 brushed them aside with ease.
+This is certainly the "softest" National pre-2013 with the fences looking at their flimsiest as the class of 1992 brushed them aside with ease.
 I don't want to be branded a "ghoul" but the National is supposed to be as National Historian Reg Green put it, a "Race Apart".
 In 1992 it was just another handicap chase.
 I was moved to put pen to paper to criticise the then clerk of the course John Parrett for allowing the race to have gone soft.
 However, judging by the events a year later a "soft" National is better than no National at all and I haven't written since.
-UPDATE 2012 - why is it that the Nationals of the early nineties were so incident free when we have carnage now ?

 Aintree took a risk to run the race in barely unraceable conditions and just about got away from it.
 I tend to be on the Alistair Down side of the fence for this one as if there had been any fatalities in this farce of a renewal we would now be enjoying a three mile National with a maximum of twenty runners.

 A poor field and desperately heavy going made for one of the dullest Nationals of modern times.
 A very impressive winner though.